yankailab/OpenKAI/docs/3D/WebViewer3D.md

 python3 test/webViewer3D/native_cells.py build
 ```

-When deliberately retaining a temporary cell-alpha override in `updatePCLcell`,
+When deliberately retaining a temporary cell-alpha override in the grid publication path,
 pass `--cell-alpha 0.5` (or its actual value) to the backend, octree and native
 test scripts.
-Their defaults verify normal source alpha propagation.
+Their defaults expect alpha 1 for cells built from RGB points.